Vollinger0/esm/readme.md

 - [+] create separate windows-gui thingy that resides in the taskbar or similar and provides a shortcut to the cli tool.
 - [ ] use pyinstaller to create a distributable program without any installation overhead: <https://pyinstaller.org/>
 - [ ] check for 8dot3name
+- [ ] provide tool to fix item icons as good as possible in EWA
+   1. open item list in eah, CTRL+A, CTRL+C and copy into text file.
+   1. read itemid, itemname, devicename from that eah list
+   1. find block by matching devicename with blocktype
+   1. find customicon name
+   1. save customicon as itemid for EWA.

 ### optional